Circuit-Analysis/circuit-analysis.github.io/chapter-7.md

 ~&~&~\\
 \end{array} \right]^{-1}\left[\begin{array}{c}-12\\+12\\~\end{array}\right]=\left[\begin{array}{c}I_1\\I_2\\V_x\end{array}\right]=\left[\begin{array}{c}~\\~\\~\end{array}\right]$$

-Finally we need the expression for the contorl variable.
+Finally we need the expression for the control variable.
 Let's stop and think about what the equation is and how we can get that equation simply by looking at the circuit.
 The equation is

 $$V_x=2I_1$$